 This function rounds the number up to the nearest number divisible by the defined number, called significance.
 Parameters of the function are Number – a date from which we want to calculate the next biweekly payday.
 Significance – is the multiple to which we want to round.
 As you will see in the example below, Saturday is always divisible by 7 while the alternate Saturday is divisible by 14.

-We want to find next biweekly payday from date, because payments are happening on Friday.
+We want to find next biweekly payday from a date because payments are happening on Friday.
 Therefore, the formula looks like:

 Figure 1.
 Paydays on every other Friday